Jimmy Kimmel is a brave man, or just a confident one.

 She was replaced at The Tonight Show first by a duo of Jay Leno and Garry Shandling, but Shandling dropped out to concentrate on his Showtime sitcom It’s Garry Shandling’s Show.

-Jay took the guest host shot all the way, or course, ascending after Carson’s retirement.
+Jay took the guest host shot all the way, of course, ascending after Carson’s retirement.

 Among the Carson traditions Jay did not retain: guest hosts.
-Nor, for that matter, did Letterman.
-Or pretty much everybody else who ventured into late night.
+Nor, for that matter, did Letterman, really.
 Later in his run, Letterman was compelled by heart surgery and then a case of shingles to insert guest hosts.
 But by then he was too big to worry about a guest host outshining him.

 Jay took possession of the chair behind the desk to extremes.
 Not only did he not have guest hosts, he took less vacation time and even asked NBC if they could hire back-up writers and staff while the regulars got some rest so he could host 52 weeks a year.
 NBC declined.

-One notable guest-hosting experience—and example of seizing the shot—took place on The Daily Show in 2013 when star Jon Stewart took eight weeks off to direct the film Rosewater.
+One notable more recent guest-hosting experience—and another example of seizing the shot—took place on The Daily Show in 2013 when Jon Stewart took eight weeks off to direct the film Rosewater.
 The show inserted one of its top “correspondents,” John Oliver, to guest host and he was, in a word, a smash.
 So much so that he immediately began to be called the “heir apparent” to Stewart.

 Almost incomprehensibly (one top TV executive told me this was the single dumbest decision in television history), Comedy Central had not signed Oliver to a long-term contract before giving him The Daily Show trial run, which left him open to being grabbed by HBO for his own—now much-celebrated—late-night show, Last Week Tonight.